Additive Decoders for Latent Variables Identification and Cartesian-Product Extrapolation: Experiments

 \subsection{Datasets Details}

 We use the moving balls environment from~\citet{ahuja2022sparse} with images of dimension $64 \times 64 \times 3$, with latent vector ($\vz$) representing the position coordinates of each balls.
-We consider only two balls, hence, $\vz \in \sR^{4}$ with the partition $\gB = \{\{1, 2\}, \{3, 4\}\}$ where $(\vz_1, \vz_2)$ and $(\vz_3, \vz_4)$ correspond to the first and second ball, respectively.
-The rendered images have pixels in the range [0, 255], which we normalize with the mean and standard deviation per channel of the ImageNet dataset.
+We consider only two balls.
+The rendered images have pixels in the range [0, 255].

-\paragraph{ScalarLatents Dataset.} We fix the x-coordinate of each ball with separation between them along the x-axis, i.e., $\vz_{1}= 0.25$ and $\vz_{3}= 0.75$.
-We sample the y-coordinate of the first ball from a continuous uniform distribution as follows: $\vz_{2} \sim $ Uniform(0, 1).
+\paragraph{ScalarLatents Dataset.} We fix the x-coordinate of each ball to $0.25$ and $0.75$.
+The only factors varying are the y-coordinates of both balls.
+Thus, $\vz \in \sR^2$ and $\gB = \{\{1\}, \{2\}\}$ where $\vz_1$ and $\vz_2$ designate the y-coordinates of both balls.
+We sample the y-coordinate of the first ball from a continuous uniform distribution as follows: $\vz_{1} \sim $ Uniform(0, 1).
 Then we sample the y-coordinate of the second ball as per the following scheme: